 - Turmeric – Strong anti-inflammatory, digestive, and liver support, blood thinning.

 - Feverfew – Grow feverfew in the garden and chew on a few leaves when you experience a migraine aura.
 It is thought to work by inhibiting the generation and release of pro-inflammatory prostaglandins.
 Feverfew has also been shown to inhibit serotonin release from platelets, aiding blood vessel tone and constriction.
 This is a very bitter herb that promotes digestive secretions for improved food assimilation.
 Feverfew can also be taken prophylactically (as a preventative) – consume 2 to 3 leaves every day to reduce the frequency of migraines.

 - Saffron – The active components in saffron protect neurons in the brain and increase the concentration of neurotransmitters in the synapses, thus enhancing cognitive function.

 - Ginger – Another plant that improves blood circulation; inhibits thromboxane and other prostaglandins.
 Relieves inflammation, nausea, and vomiting.

 Go organic and avoid chemical contamination in your home and workplace.
 This includes sprays, cleaning chemicals, deodorants, make-up, and other artificial substances.

 The power of the mind can not be underestimated and your ability to access energy and healing is massive when this is tapped into.
 I suggest learning a method of meditation and learning to work with your energy directly with yoga or a similar type of energy work.
-Check out my methods here
+Check out my Unconditional Energy Healing Method here

 Brett Elliott ®